Mrhuangyi/BDA601/Module 3/README.md

 - The principles and guidelines to follow when developing a data lake; and
 - The principles and techniques of data ingestion.

+## INTERNAL VS. EXTERNAL DATA

+**Internal data** is information generated from within the business, covering areas such as operations, maintenance, personnel, and finance.

+**External data** comes from the market, including customers and competitors.
+It’s things like statistics from surveys, questionnaires, research, and customer feedback.

+Research has shown that business analysts consider data generated internally to be more valuable.
+According to one survey, “About 65% of respondents rank internal data as more important than data collected outside the company.”

+Both kinds of data are helpful.
+Internal data helps you run your business and optimize your operations.
+External data helps you better understand your customer base and the competitive landscape.
+You need a clear view of both to have truly insightful business intelligence.

 ## What Is Structured Data?
 Structured data usually resides in relational databases (RDBMS).
 Fields store length-delineated data like phone numbers, Social Security numbers, or ZIP codes.
 Records even contain text strings of variable length like names, making it a simple matter to search.
 Data may be human- or machine-generated, as long as the data is created within an RDBMS structure.
 This format is eminently searchable, both with human-generated queries and via algorithms using types of data and field names, such as alphabetical or numeric, currency, or date.